W4118/W4118.github.io/homework/hw2.md

 **For this assignment, you will write a system call to dump the process tree and a user space program to use the system call.**

-For students on Arm Mac computers (e.g. with M1/M2/M3 CPU): if you want your submission to be built/tested for Arm, you must create and submit a file called `.armpls` in the top-level directory of your repo; feel free to use the following one-liner:
+For students on Arm computers (e.g. macs with M1/M2/M3 CPU): if you want your submission to be built/tested for Arm, you must create and submit a file called `.armpls` in the top-level directory of your repo; feel free to use the following one-liner:

 ```
 $ cd "$(git rev-parse --show-toplevel)" && touch .armpls && git add .armpls && git commit -m "Arm pls"